 Renault is offering the new ZOE with two power options.
 The previous generation car's high power option R110 109bhp motor is now the low power option, and a newly developed 133bhp R135 motor has been added to give the ZOE some additional oomph.

 The top speeds of the R110 and R135 motors are very similar at 84 and 87mph respectively, but it is in on-the-move acceleration where the main difference is felt.
 Between 50 and 75mph the R135 is 2.2 seconds quicker than the R110, making it that little bit more flexible at higher speeds.
+In terms of bottom-line performance, the R135 will hit 60 in 9.5 seconds with the R110 a little behind, hitting the benchmark in 11.4 seconds.

 Across the range, the third gen Renault ZOE gets a brand new 52kWh battery – an 11kWh increase over the previous one.
 Despite the increase in capacity, there is no impact on interior space.